LOS ANGELES MISSION COLLEGE THEATRE ARTS

 VOX POP

-Past Vox Pop evenings have featured student work that included vocal and dance pieces, slam poetry, live bands, classical piano, performance art, and short plays.
+Past Vox Pop evenings have featured student work that included vocal and dance pieces, slam poetry, live bands, classical piano, performance art, and ambitious short plays.

-Our new black box space, AMP120, has been outfitted with a marley floor, lighting and sound system, and audience risers to give our students a full theatrical experience in an intimate setting.
+Our black box space, AMP120, has been outfitted with a marley floor, lighting and sound system, and audience risers to give our students a full theatrical experience in an intimate setting.

 Watch Past LA Mission Performances